 The good news is that road/commuter bike lights are cheaper than mountain bike lights.
 Their main point is to make you visible so that motorists see you, and of course to enable you to see.

-Important points to consider when choosing your lights include:
+Important points to consider when choosing your bike lights

-Breadth of Beam This refers to how broadly the light is dispersed.
+Breadth of beam.
+This refers to how broadly the light is dispersed.
 This is often a challenge on commuter lights: the light may be focused to a laser sharp spot so that motorists can see your flashing little white light coming for a mile or two.
 That’s great.
 BUT you also need to be able to see clearly so that you don’t hit a brick or a pothole (or a pedestrian or car).
+On the other hand, if the beam is very broad, the light is not as bright.

 Tip: Use Two Lights